suhara/suhara.github.io/_pages/about.md

 FAQ
 ======
 - Q. Are you [the famous green dinosaur](https://en.wikipedia.org/wiki/Yoshi)?
-- A. I'm not working with [the famous Italian plumber](https://en.wikipedia.org/wiki/Mario), but both of us are originally from Japan.
+- A. No. I'm not working with [the famous Italian plumber](https://en.wikipedia.org/wiki/Mario), but both of us are originally from Japan.
 Yoshi means "good" in Japanese, and my full first name Yoshihiko means "a good boy", which well describes myself. :)

 - Q. What is your favorite ramen place?
-- A. Please contact me for my private list of ramen places. :)
+- A. Please contact me for my private list of best ramen places. :)